healthchecks/healthchecks/templates/docs/projects_teams.md

 the project's team.
 Each project has its separate team, so you can grant access selectively.
 Inviting team members is **more convenient and more secure** than sharing a password to a single account.

+You can manage each project's team from its Settings page:

 ![Team access section](IMG_URL/team_access.png)